 MFTs are licensed by the State of Connecticut after completing intensive post-graduate clinical work and supervisory requirements and passing a state exam.
-Such licensure permits the collection of third-party (insurance) payments, protects therapist-client privilege, and provides a standard of excellence and accountability to the profession.
+Such licensure permits the collection of thirdparty (insurance) payments, protects therapist-client privilege, and provides a standard of excellence and accountability to the profession.

-In October, 2019, a new law was passed in Connecticut that restricted the practice of psychotherapy to licensed professionals only.
-As part of this legislation, an "Associate License" status was created for all master's-level mental health professions, thus allowing recently-graduated MFTs, MSWs and professional counselors the ability to provide services under supervision while meeting the other requirements of the full license.
-For MFTs, this includes providing 1000 hours of clinical services under the supervision of an LMFT, 100 hours of supervision, passing of the Association of Marriage and Family Therapy Review Board (AMFTRB) national licensing exam, and a minimum of one (1) year from the date of graduation.
-Applicants must submit an official transcript, a form signed by an LMFT supervisor attesting that he/she/they will be providing post-graduate supervision for the purposes of licensure, and a completed application with photograph attached.
+In October 2019, a new law was passed in Connecticut that restricted the practice of psychotherapy to licensed professionals only.
+As part of this legislation, an "Associate License" status was created for all master's-levelmental health professions, thus allowing recently graduated MFTs the ability to provide services under supervision while meeting the other requirements of the full license.
+Please see the requirements for Marital and Family Therapist Associate.

+Licensure requirements: For MFTs, this includes successful completion of twenty-four (24) months of supervised postgraduate work experience.
+This experience must include a minimum of 1000 hours of direct clinical contact, 100 hours of post-graduate clinical supervision by an LMFT, passing of the Association of Marital & Family Therapy Regulatory Boards (AMFTRB) national licensing exam, and applicants must submit an official transcript, a form signed by an LMFT supervisor attesting that they will be providing post-graduate supervision for the purposes of licensure, and a completed application with photograph attached.

-Application for licensure is made to the State of Connecticut, and information can be obtained by contacting the state Department of Public Health at (860) 509-7567.
+Application for licensure is made to the State of Connecticut and is only accepted online.
+Detailed information can be obtained here by contacting the state Department of Public Health at (860) 509-7603 or by email: dph.counselorsteam@ct.gov.